ColinLeeCampbell/cordova-plugin-couchbase/README.md

     couchbase.uploadDocuments(url, dbName, success, error)

 Uploads all documents from a local database to a url hosting a php script.
 The php script proceeds to upload all the recieved documents into the remote couchbase server.
-Upon successful upload, all of the documents will then be purged from the local couchbase database on the mobile device.
+Upon successful upload, all of the documents will be purged from the local couchbase database on the mobile device.
 This function reports all successes and errors to the supplied callback functions.

 Parameters: